-Ontario Regulation 170/03 requires that the Annual Summary Report list any requirements of the Safe Drinking Water Act (SDWA), the regulations under the SDWA or the drinking-water system's approval that the system failed to meet at any time during the period covered by the report.
-There was one provisional adverse to report for 2020.
+Ontario Regulation 170/03 requires that the Annual Summary Report list any requirements of the Safe Drinking Water Act (SDWA), the regulations under the SDWA or the drinking-water system's approval, the drinking water works permit, the municipal drinking water licence, and any orders that the system failed to meet at any time during the period covered by the report.
+There were no non-compliance issues to report in 2022.